FARM1150 – Pharmaceutical Based Biochemistry

 Learning outcome

-• you have deep knowledge and understanding about the stucture, composition and function of carbohydrates, polysaccharides, amino acids, proteins, nucleotides, DNA, RNA, lipids and biological membranes.
+• Account for the structure, composition and function, of carbohydrates, polysaccharides, amino acids, proteins, nucleotides, DNA, RNA, lipids and biological membranes.

-• you have deep knowledge and understanding about how the bio-molecules of carbohydrates, polysaccharides, amino acids, proteins, nucleotides, DNA, RNA, and lipids are synthesized and degraded in the human body.
+• Account for how the bio-molecules of carbohydrates, polysaccharides, amino acids, proteins, nucleotides, DNA, RNA, and lipids are synthesized and degraded in the human body.

-• you have deep knowledge and understanding about enzymes, including their mechanism of action, regulation, and kinetics, and have the ability to determine kinetic parameters for a defined enzymatic system and the ability to communicate this in the form of a scientific lab report.
+• Explain the mechanism of action, regulation, and kinetics of enzymes, and have the ability to determine kinetic parameters for a defined enzymatic system and the ability to communicate this in the form of a scientific laboratory report.

-• you have knowledge on the turnover of chemical energy in biological processes.
+• Explain the turnover of chemical energy in biological processes.

-• you master specific biochemical lab methods, can perform simple bioinformatic analyses, and evaluate and communicate results from such lab experiments in a scientific report.
+• Evaluate and communicate results from laboratory experiments in a scientific report.

-• you have the ability to communicate the content of scientific literature related to pharmaceutical biochemistry to fellow students and scientific supervisors, and to collaborate with fellow students in experimental work and data handling as well as in the preparation of laboratory reports.?
+• Collaborate with fellow students in experimental work and data handling as well as in the preparation of laboratory reports.?

 Admission to the course

-Pregnant and breastfeeding: For safety reasons, pregnant and breastfeeding women can not follow the course because chemicals used in laboratory exercises may be harmful to the fetus/child.
-No exemption or facilitation of the laboratory exercises is granted as these must be approved to fulfill the learning outcome of the course.
-For more information contact the Study administration at the Department of Pharmacy.?
+Pregnant and breastfeeding: For safety reasons, pregnant and breastfeeding women cannot participate in the two experimental laboratory exercises of the course.
+This is due to the use of chemicals in the laboratory exercises that may be harmful to the fetus or child.
+No exemptions or accommodations for the laboratory exercises will be granted, as these must be completed and approved to meet the learning outcomes of the course.
+Completed an approved practical laboratory exercises are required for admission to the exam.
+Students affected by this should contact the Study administration at the Department of Pharmacy?for more information.

 Formal prerequisite knowledge

-Course exemption: Laws and regulations describing the overall learning outcome regulate the Pharmacy Programme.
-Exemptions are only granted if all learning outcomes in the course are covered.?
+Course exemption: Laws and regulations describing the overall learning outcome regulate the Pharmacy programme.
+Exemptions are only granted if all learning outcomes of the course are covered.?

 Overlapping courses